cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-Table setup mechanisms (see {{sec-table-setup}}) may include all information needed for table setup within the packed CBOR data item, or they may refer external information.
-This information may be immutable, or may be intended to potentially grow over time.
+Table setup mechanisms (see {{sec-table-setup}}) may include all information needed for table setup within the packed CBOR data item, or they may refer to external information.
+This information may be immutable, or it may be intended to potentially grow over time.
 This raises the question of how a reference to a new item should be handled when the unpacker uses an older version of the external information.